crowan14/Wave-Equation-on-Moving-Boundary/README.md

 Knowing how to compute the strain and kinetic energy of the solution, we can plot the total energy of the motion as a function of time.

+Running the code demonstrates that the energy is not conserved.
+The growth in the oscillations seems too extreme to make physical sense.
+What is going on here?
+Maybe you, dear reader, can figure this out and let me know.